BigAnteater/KVM-GPU-Passthrough/README.md

 3) Now you should be good to turn on your VM!
 On Windows drivers will auto install.

 ### SHOUTOUT TO RisingPrism GITLAB FOR SCRIPTS & IDEA: https://gitlab.com/risingprismtv/single-gpu-passthrough/-/wikis/home.
-SHOUTOUT TO SomeOrdinaryGamers FOR SOME ASPECTS OF THE GUIDE: https://youtu.be/BUSrdUoedTo.
+SHOUTOUT TO SomeOrdinaryGamers FOR SOME ASPECTS OF THE GUIDE: https://youtu.be/BUSrdUoedTo. https://github.com/pavolelsig/Ubuntu_GVT-g_helper/blob/master/part_1.sh FOR MAKING GRUB SHELL SCRIPT (I changed it to work for arch).

 ### Also thank you for choosing my guide! it took a lot of time to complete the scripts and readme.
 Multiple hairs were torn out in the making.